 This chapter describes the code options for the imager engine.
 These options allow you to configure the enabled code types, code specific options, and number of characters to be read.

-It is strongly recommended to enable only the required codes and options for best reading performance.
-These settings do not affect the reading of the 1D menu codes.
+For best reading performance, you should only enable the required coeds and options.
+These settings do not affect reading 1D menu codes.